History (see directly below) | More Manchester

 Side Merrimack River."
 This was supplemented by a smaller

 grant on the north side of the Piscataquog.
-The trace on the east
+The tract on the east

 side of the Merrimac was to be six miles square, "exclusive